roastedroot/sqlite4j/README.md

 </p>

 SQLite execution is backed by an in-memory **V**irtual **F**ile**S**ystem ([ZeroFs](https://github.com/roastedroot/zerofs)).
-This guarantees high degrees of safety as the SQLite WASM module never access directly the host FileSystem staying fully sandboxed until an explicit operation.
+This guarantees high degrees of safety as the SQLite WASM module never accesses directly the host FileSystem staying fully sandboxed until an explicit operation.

 There are 3 operations that will affect the host FileSystem: